Kalarte Gallery

 Ms. Shields attended the University of Oregon at Eugene, majoring in philosophy and psychology.
 Nevertheless, she established herself in the then energetic art community in Eugene and continued to work in many artistic media: oils, watercolors, metal sculptures, and mixed media.

-Her studies and work in philosophy, psychology, music, religion, yoga, and related fields, as well as the beauty of the old San Francisco neighborhoods and of the ocean and hills of the surrounding northern California countryside which were her visual inspiration during her formative years, have had a profound effect on her art.
-These influences have fostered a style that gently fuses the concrete and the abstract, that speaks of the natural world and also of something magical within that world.
+The beauty of the old San Francisco neighborhoods and of the ocean and hills of the surrounding California countryside which were her visual inspiration during her formative years, along with her lifelong studies in philosophy, psychology, music, religion, and yoga have had a profound effect on her art.
+These influences have fostered an artistic voice that speaks both of the external world of nature and the interior world of the psyche.

-During the 1990s, Ms. Shields has worked predominantly in watercolor.
-Some of these paintings are mixed media in that they combine collage with watercolor or add some other material, such as paper-thin strips of wood or Mexican silver milagros, to the painting.
-The pictures are not built up in the typical watercolor technique that uses thin washes of paint to create a somewhat transparent effect.
+For the last twenty years, Ms. Shields has worked predominantly in watercolor.
+Some of these paintings are mixed media in that they combine collage with watercolor or add some other material to the painting, such as strips of wood, feathers , or Mexican silver milagros.
+She does not use the typical watercolor technique of thin transparent washes of paint.
 Rather, she applies her paint more heavily, often with a palette knife, producing an image that may at first appear to be a picture done in oil.

 Ms. Shields’ paintings stand between the abstract and the figurative.
 In her works, figures and forms and personages are evoked out of backgrounds.
 They confront us or console us, perhaps making us aware of the figures that emerge from the backgrounds of our own consciousness.